Non-Euclidean High-Order Smooth Convex Optimization: Introduction

-We note that \citep{baes2009estimate} was the first work to develop (unaccelerated) general high-order methods under convexity and high-order smoothness, defined with respect to the Euclidean norm. \citep{nesterov2021implementable} showed that choosing the right weight for the regularizer, the proximal subproblems appearing in \citep{baes2009estimate} are convex.
+We note that \cite{baes2009estimate} was the first work to develop (unaccelerated) general high-order methods under convexity and high-order smoothness, defined with respect to the Euclidean norm.
+While it is enough to approximate a critical point of the proximal subproblems appearing in \citep{baes2009estimate}, \citet{nesterov2021implementable} showed that by choosing the right regularization parameter, the subproblems become convex.
+Although convexity is not required in order to find an approximate critical point in a tractable way in several optimization contexts, it usually enables to solve such a problem faster, cf. \citep{carmon2021lower}.
 Previously, \citet{monteiro2013accelerated} developed a general accelerated inexact proximal point algorithm, for which they achieved near optimal second-order oracle complexity for convex functions with a Lipschitz Hessian with respect to the Euclidean norm.
-Building on this framework, three works \citep{gasnikov2019optimal,bubeck2019near,jiang2019optimal} independently achieved near optimal $q$-th order oracle complexity for high-order Euclidean smooth convex optimization.
-Later \citep{kovalev2022first,carmon2022optimal} concurrently achieved optimal $q$-th order oracle complexity, up to constants, by improving over previous solutions by logarithmic factors, via two very different techniques. \citep{song2019unified} studied the problem above in its full generality for functions with $p$-norm regularity, but they only solved the case where $p<q+1$, where $q$ is the degree of the high-order oracle.
-Besides, their algorithm requires solving two different regularized Taylor expansions of the function with different regularization functions, and also a binary search per iteration.
+Building on this framework, three works \citep{gasnikov2019optimal,bubeck2019near,jiang2019optimal} independently achieved near optimal $\q$-th order oracle complexity for high-order Euclidean smooth convex optimization.
+Later \citet{kovalev2022first,carmon2022optimal} concurrently achieved optimal $\q$-th order oracle complexity, up to constants, improving over previous solutions by logarithmic factors, via two very different techniques. \citet{song2019unified} studied the problem for functions with $\p$-norm regularity, but they only solved the case where $\p \leq \q+1$, where $\q$ is the degree of the high-order oracle.
+Besides, each iteration of their algorithm requires solving two regularized Taylor expansions of the function with different regularization functions and a binary search. \citet{adil2022optimal} designed and algorithm for the setting of high-order non-Euclidean smooth monotone variational inequalities with strongly-convex regularizers. \citet{carmon2020acceleration} introduced the optimization framework with Euclidean ball optimization oracles, and this technique has enabled the design of algorithms in several different settings \citep{carmon2021thinking,carmon2022distributionally,martinez2020global,carmon2024whole}.

-In this work, we propose an inexact accelerated proximal point algorithm that, by making use of an inexact uniformly convex regularizer and a $q$-th order oracle, it solves the problem for every $p, q \geq 1$, and does not need a binary search per iteration.
-We also provide lower bounds for any deterministic algorithm that interacts with a local oracle of the function.
-The upper and lower bounds match up to constant and logarithmic factors.